sofiafer08/CyberHojaldre/README.md

 Future Engineers
 ====

-We are CyberHojaldre, composed by Emilia Lever, Sofia Fernandez, and Antonio Franco, a dedicated team representing the Thomas Jefferson School in the Future Engineers category of the WRO® 2025.
+We are **CyberHojaldre**, composed by Emilia Lever, Sofia Fernandez, and Antonio Franco, a dedicated team representing the Thomas Jefferson School in the Future Engineers category of the WRO® 2025.
 Guided by our passion for robotics and inspired by the 2025 season theme “The Future of Robots”—which explores how autonomous systems can shape tomorrow’s world, from smart cities and sustainable infrastructure to space exploration—we have embarked on an ambitious journey to design, build, and program an autonomous four-wheeled robotic vehicle capable of navigating a randomized course on its own.

 ## Content